jlr2/IntroductionPaaS/README.md

    6. **vagrant halt** → stop the MV
  <br/><br/>
  &nbsp;&nbsp;&nbsp;  Now, we know the basic concepts in order to install a virtual machine by using a Vagrant box.
 The next steps are:
-   1. Install vagrant    ($ sudo apt install virtualbox).
-We can verify the installatin by *$  --version*
+   1. Install vagrant
+   > $ sudo apt install vagrant  -->  We can verify the installatin by *$ vagrant --version*
-   2. Install Virtualbox  ($ sudo apt install virtualbox).
+   > $ sudo apt install virtualbox  -->  Install Virtualbox
    <br/>
  &nbsp;&nbsp;&nbsp; The article  [How to install Vagrant on Ubuntu 18.04](https://linuxize.com/post/how-to-install-vagrant-on-ubuntu-18-04/) explains the steps.
 <br/><br/>